Executive Fellow, Holloran Center for Ethical Leadership in the Professions

 B.A., University of St. Thomas

 Fr.
-Daniel Griffith was raised in Northeastern Wisconsin, the youngest of nine children and has happily resided in the Twin Cities for the past twenty years.
+Daniel Griffith was raised in Northeastern Wisconsin, the youngest of nine children and has happily resided in the Twin Cities for the past 20 years.
 Fr.
 Griffith was ordained a priest of the Archdiocese of St. Paul and Minneapolis in 2002.
 In January of 2012, Archbishop John C. Nienstedt appointed Fr.
-Griffith to the Faculty of the University of St. Thomas School of Law where he currently serves the Law School community as a Faculty Fellow of Law and as a Fellow in the Terrence J. Murphy Institute for Catholic Thought, Law, and Public Policy.
-In conjunction with his Law School service, Fr.
+Griffith to the faculty of the University of St. Thomas School of Law where he currently serves as an adjunct professor.
+In conjunction with his law school service, Fr.
 Griffith serves as Pastor-Designate of Our Lady of Lourdes Catholic Church in Minneapolis, where he will become pastor in July of 2012.
 As a lawyer, Fr.
 Griffith has represented clients pro bono in the areas of Immigration Law and Criminal Law.
 Fr.
-Griffith has taught as an adjunct professor at the St. Paul Seminary School of Divinity and as an adjunct professor at the University of St. Thomas School of Law.
-Currently, Fr.
-Griffith is teaching Catholic Thought, Law, and Public Policy and will offer the course, Law and Theology in the fall of 2012.
+Griffith has taught as an adjunct professor at the St. Paul Seminary School of Divinity.
 Fr.
 Griffith’s scholarly interests lie in the area of Catholic Social Thought and Law as well as the intersection of Ethics and Law and Law and Religion.
 Fr.
-Griffith also serves the Law School community by celebrating weekly Mass, as Chaplain to the Murphy Institute, as liaison to Campus Ministry, and in his availability to students for spiritual counseling.
-In addition to his service at the Law School, Fr.
+Griffith also serves the law school community by celebrating weekly Mass, as Chaplain to the Murphy Institute, as liaison to Campus Ministry, and in his availability to students for spiritual counseling.
+In addition to his service at the law achool, Fr.
 Griffith currently serves as Chaplain and Board Member of the Lawyer’s Guild of St. Thomas More.

 |Description of course 793 :||The subject matter of these courses will vary from year to year, but will not duplicate existing courses.
 Descriptions of these courses are available in the Searchable Class Schedule on Murphy Online, View Searchable Class Schedule|